Print & Scan

 - Color jobs can only be released at color stations

 - Enter your CougarNet username and password (you must do this step first)

 - A list of your pending print jobs will appear, along with your remaining printing credit balance

 - Select the job(s) that you want to print, and select “Print”

 - Please remain at the printer until all your jobs have completed

 Printing for visitors

-If there is a problem while printing (paper jams, out of toner, etc.), Libraries staff are able to reprint your job for you, without any extra charge to your account.
+If there is a problem while printing (paper jams, out of toner, etc.), our staff are able to reprint your job for you, without any extra charge to your account.

 We will not reprint or give refunds to user errors (wrong page printed, etc.).

 Still have questions?
 Contact us or visit any service desk for help.